LordRalex/absol/README.md

 # Absol
-Absol is a Discord bot created for the purpose of helping around in [Minecraft Community Support](https://discord.gg/58Sxm23).
+Absol is a Discord bot created for many purposes, one of them being helping around in [Minecraft Community Support](https://discord.gg/58Sxm23).

 Absol's main functions are:
 !?hjt (link)